-- We publish a monthly newsletter (Central Psychology News) to keep everyone informed about psychological science and the events occurring within the Psychological Science Department.
+- We publish a near-monthly newsletter (Central Psychology News) to keep everyone informed about psychological science and the events occurring within the Psychological Science Department.

-- We organize and facilitate panels to help student learn about amazing opportunities at CCSU and beyond (study abroad, internships, research, and I/O Psychology)
+- We organize and facilitate panels to help student learn about amazing opportunities at CCSU and beyond (study abroad, internships, and research)

-- We interview professors in our department and post podcasts so students can get to know them.
+- We interview professors and students in our department and post podcasts so students can get to know them.

 - We organize student-led speaker series about undergraduate and graduate research.

-- We volunteer at Foodshare and New Britain cleanup projects.
+- We volunteer at the Friendship Center in New Britain.